The AYANNA ADE BLACK STUDENT MIDWIFE SCHOLARSHIP AWARD

 To Apply: Email your 200-300-word essay on how this scholarship will help you emulate the work of Ayanna Ade in your midwifery career.
 Include your full legal name, a photo in color, your email address, your mailing address, your phone number, and a letter from your school or preceptor stating you are currently enrolled.

-The Scholarship will be Awarded sometime in November of 2020.
+The Scholarship will be Awarded December of 2022

 Who is Ayanna Ade:

 Ayanna Ade was an African American midwife who was committed to equity in birth and diversity in the midwifery profession.
 Her famous quote from the Bringin’ in Da Spirit documentary is, “Birth is a sacred family event.”
 She trained as a homebirth midwife in the 1970s in Houston, TX, her hometown.
 She later returned to school to become a Certified Nurse Midwife.
 She wanted to serve more Black women and be a light for the women who chose hospital birth.
 She was a mentor to any student midwife who needed her.
 In 1980, she co-founded Childbirth Providers of African Descent (CPAD), the first private National Black Midwifery Organization to bring midwives together to learn and support one another.
 In 1990, she gathered CPAD members to meet with the Jamaican midwives for exchanging knowledge.
 She was an advisory member for the International Center for Traditional Childbearing (ICTC) and the TX ICTC State representative for five years.

 She worked to increase the number of Black midwives, diversify the midwifery workforce, reduce infant mortality, improve maternal outcomes, support fathers, and build community health.